VinchC/whatsnext/front/exercises.md

 From commit 38caf161e838d04d767569d89e3c0799b1338bd9 :

-- a LpCard component
+- a LpCard component and /lps route

 In front_continued :
 From commit bb222f057218c190bf80e7caa48ee6f4f3151322

-- a Layout component with a Header subcomponent, and children passed in it (\_app > Layout > Header and { children })
+- a Layout component with a Header component, and children passed in it (\_app > Layout > Header and { children })

 In front_components :

--
+From commit f8ef49b95f3ed92f3c0cb161f1be468de706958a

+- a PrimaryButton component (highest level), a MailIcon and a SearchIcon